2020 VOLKSWAGEN ATLAS CROSS SPORT ADDS EMOTION TO MIDSIZE SUV DESIGN

 The athletic stance of the Cross Sport begins with its basic dimensions.
 While 2.8 inches shorter than the Atlas, it has the same 117.3-inch wheelbase, as all of the length was trimmed from the ends for shorter overhangs.
 The total height of the Cross Sport is 2.3 inches lower compared to the Atlas and features a dramatically raked rear pillar and hatch.
 Those changes, along with the available 21-inch aluminum-alloy wheels and unique rear bumper treatment, combine to provide an aggressive look from every angle.

 “SUVs are about adventure.
 They need to be proud, and they should give customers a feeling that they could go anywhere,” says Klaus Bischoff, Volkswagen AG’s Head of Design.
 “With the Atlas Cross Sport, we have a very functional machine, but also one that’s dynamic and emotional, with a bold and proud stance.”

-The Cross Sport’s front fascia combines a three-bar chrome grille with a new light signature that runs the width of the middle bar, and blends seamlessly with a sculpted hood and front bumper.
+The Cross Sport’s front fascia combines a three-bar chrome grille with a new light signature that blends seamlessly with a sculpted hood and front bumper.
 R-Line® trims get a unique bumper with chrome and piano black treatments around the lower front air scoops for an even more emotional look.

 “It’s distinctive from the Atlas and everything else at first glance,” says Bischoff.
 “All the parts connect with a level of precision and perceived quality that should exceed expectations.”